mormond/CommercialMarketplaceLab/readme.md

 When a customer 'purchases' a *VM offer*, the VM will be deployed into the customer's Azure subscription.
 As a consequence, VM offers can only be published in *Azure Marketplace* (not *AppSource*).

-*VM offers* support the *Transact Offer* type.
-They also support the *BYOL Offer* type (and, by offering limited time licences via a *BYOL Offer*, they also support free trials).
+*VM offers* support the *Transact* listing type.
+They also support the *BYOL* listing type (and, by offering limited time licences via a *BYOL* listing, they also support free trials).
 A *Test drive* option is also available.

 Transact *VM Offers* are billed on a usage-based PAYG (Pay As You Go) model.
 Each plan can be created with a free trial option giving you the option to offer customers a 1 / 3 / 6 mth period with no licence fees.

 ## Azure Apps Offer

+The *Azure Apps Offer* is used to deploy and transact a more complex solution than a single VM.
+When a customer 'purchases' an *Azure Apps Offer*, the solution will be deployed into the customer's Azure subscription.
+As a consequence, *Azure Apps Offers* can only be published in *Azure Marketplace* (not *AppSource*).

+Azure App Offers support the *Transact* listing type (see below).
+They also support the *Free* and *BYOL* listing types (and, by offering limited time licences via a *BYOL* listing, support free trials).

-The *Azure Apps Offer* has two distinct flavours; solution template and managed application.
+The *Azure Apps Offer" has two distinct flavours; solution template and managed application.

-The solution template is a collection of Azure resources described by an [Azure Resource Manager (ARM) template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) which will be deployed into the customer subscription.
+* The solution template offer is a collection of Azure resources described by an [Azure Resource Manager (ARM) template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) which will be deployed into the customer subscription.
 It is not directly transact-capable but it can deploy *VM Offers* which are transactable.

-The [managed app](https://docs.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/overview) is a collection of Azure resource described by an ARM template which will be deployed into the customer subscription to be operated as a managed service (typically managed by the Publisher on behalf od the customer).
-The customer has limited access to the resources deployed by a managed app.
-A *Managed App offer* is transactable and can be billed as a flat fee or using metered billing.
+* The [managed app](https://docs.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/overview) offer is a collection of Azure resource described by an ARM template which will be deployed into the customer subscription to be operated as a managed service (typically managed by the Publisher on behalf of the customer).
+The customer has limited access to  resources deployed by a managed app.
+A *Managed App offer* is transactable and can be billed as a flat fee or using *metered billing*.

-## SaaS Offer
+## SaaS App Offer

+The *SaaS App Offer* differs from the *Virtual Machine Offer* and *Azure App Offer* as no resources are deployed in the customer subscription.
+As such, the publisher must charge both for the software licence and the underlying Azure resource costs used to deliver the solution. *SaaS App Offers* can be listed in both the *Azure Marketplace* and *AppSource*.

+*SaaS App Offers* support the *Transact* listing type.
+They also support *Trial* and *Get it now (Free)* listing types. *Get it now* enables either free access or for the publisher to take control of the licence & billing relationship themselves.
+The *SaaS App Offer* is the only offer type to support a *Contact Me* listing.
+A *Test drive* option is also available.

+Transact *SaaS App Offers* can be billed as either *flat rate* or *per user*.
+If *flat rate* is selected, this can optionally be combined with *metered billing* to provide greater billing flexibility.
+Both monthly and annual billing is available.

+Each plan can be created with a free trial option giving you the option to offer customers a 1 month period free of charge.

 ## Selecting Your Offer Type